Le grand retour: Federer wins return to Paris, Slam action - WTMJ

 “What a pleasure to be back,” Federer said.

-Announcing a stunning departure was Naomi Osaka, who said the best thing would be for her to withdraw from the tournament.
+Making a stunning departure was Naomi Osaka, who announced her withdrawal from the tournament.
 The four-time major champion said on Twitter she has suffered long bouts of depression since winning the 2018 U.S. Open.

 Osaka had earlier declared she would not speak to the media during Roland Garros and was fined $15,000 after she skipped the post-match news conference following her first-round victory Sunday.